Updated August 19, 2021

-Considering visiting a destination that requires proof of a negative Covid-19 test?
-With hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel PCR test can be stressful, especially given the requirements relating to testing on arrival in the UK.
+But with hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel tests can be stressful, especially given the requirements relating to testing on arrival in the UK.

-So, we’ve pulled together a guide to PCR test providers for holidaymakers, along with the essential information you’ll need to know before booking your test.
+So, we’ve pulled together a quick guide to pre-travel tests for holidaymakers, along with the essential information you’ll need to know before booking your test.

-Most countries that require pre-travel testing will only accept PCR tests.
-There are a few exceptions, but if you’re heading to a country where you need to provide proof of a negative Covid-19 test, it will almost always need to be a PCR test.
-The results will come back as negative, positive or inconclusive.
-An inconclusive result is rare but it can happen.
+Many countries that require pre-travel testing will only accept PCR tests.
+There are some exceptions, but if you’re heading to a country where you need to provide proof of a negative Covid-19 test, it will almost always need to be a PCR test.

 It’s very important to check the rules relating to the pre-travel test you’ll need to do.
-While most destinations (including the Maldives, Barbados and Antigua) will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.
+While most destinations will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.

 Either way, you’ll need to obtain a certificate confirming the negative result.
-Always check the Foreign, Commonwealth & Development Office (FCDO) entry advice to confirm the exact requirements.
+Always check the FCDO entry advice to confirm the exact requirements.
 If you’re flying or cruising to a destination, the airline or cruise line will be able to provide information about entry guidelines.